fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 During a test the value returned by the `useRouter` hook appears to be either `null` or `undefined`.
 How to work around this?

-Different approaches are possible, and some are discussed in an issue in the Next.js github repo [here](https://github.com/zeit/next.js/issues/7479).
+Different approaches are possible, and some are discussed in an issue in the Next.js GitHub repo [here](https://github.com/zeit/next.js/issues/7479).
 The approach I'm about to describe is inspired by [ijjk's comment in that thread](https://github.com/zeit/next.js/issues/7479#issuecomment-498031927).

 ## withTestRouter HOC